eecolella/Underscore-Log/README.md

 In javascript is pretty hard to obtain a cross browser logging architecture in your applications.

-The mainly reason of this is due to the console object that is only supported by the new generation browsers and for this reason cannot be used in old browsers.
+The mainly reason of this is due to the console object that is only supported by the new generation browsers and different implementations of it.

 <b>The Underscore Log projects solves this problem by standardizing the way you write code and the way the logs are displayed in your browser.</b>